Virginia

 Shape of the state of Virginia in orange

 Virginia’s Substantial Risk Order (SRO) law was signed by Gov. Ralph Northam on April 10, 2020.
-An SRO temporarily prohibits a respondent who poses a substantial risk of personal injury to self or others in the near future from purchasing, possessing, or transporting a firearm.1 In Virginia, eligible petitioners include attorneys for the Commonwealth and law enforcement officers.2
+An SRO temporarily prohibits a respondent who poses a substantial risk of personal injury to self or others in the near future from purchasing, possessing, or transporting firearms, ammunition, firearms parts, and concealed handgun carry permits.1 The bill was amended effective July 1, 2026.
+In Virginia, eligible petitioners include law enforcement, family or household members (including a spouse, former spouse, child, parent, brother, sister, or any other person living in the same household as the respondent), intimate partners, mental health and health care providers, community services board designees, a school administrator or school administrator’s designee of a school at which the subject of the petition is currently enrolled or was enrolled within the 6 months preceding the filing of the petition, or attorneys for the Commonwealth.2

 There are two types of risk orders: an emergency risk order and a final risk order.
 All petitioners may request a risk order by filing a sworn affidavit with the court.
 An emergency SRO is in effect for up to 14 days until the hearing for an SRO.3 An emergency SRO may be extended until the end of the next day the court is in session if the 14 days expire on a day when the court is not in session.
 An SRO lasts up to 180 days.
 4